 The best way to explore Vienna for a day is by foot and metro.
 Vienna has one spectacular public transit system that is very easy to figure out.

-For your one day in Vienna you will only use the U-Bahn and once you exit your stop it’s super quick walk to wherever you need to to.
+For your one day in Vienna, you will only use the U-Bahn and once you exit your stop it’s a super quick walk to wherever you need to.

 When To Visit Vienna